 - Wipe the piercing site dry.

 - Remove the current jewelry top by unscrewing it backward.
 If the tip is obstinate, you should consult with your piercer.
-Tweezers can be used by your piercer to remove the jewelry.
+Tweezers can be in use by your piercer to remove the jewelry.

 - Turn the new jewelry top gently to secure it.